'Naked Ballot' Rule Could Lead To Thousands Of Pa. Votes Getting Rejected

 It's a mistake that Mira Rabin came very close to making when she mailed in her ballot for Pennsylvania's primary election in June.

 "I read the instructions, or thought I did," she said.
-"I filled it out, put it in the envelope, sealed it, and then said wait, what's that other envelope."
+"I filled it out, put it in the envelope, sealed it and then said, 'Wait — what's that other envelope?' "

 It was the secrecy envelope.
 Rabin was about to mail a naked ballot.

-She ended up carefully reopening her ballot, adding the second envelope, and trying to re-seal the whole thing.
+She ended up carefully reopening her ballot, adding the second envelope and trying to reseal the whole thing.
 It wouldn't stick, so she taped it shut.

 "I was worried that it looked like a ballot that had been tampered with, so I signed my name over where the tape was in two places, and I mailed it," she said.